Student Support Services

 Academic Success Center

 The Academic Success Center, located in Moore Hall, specializes in free individualized instruction.
 The open lab environment enables staff to serve students with varying educational purposes and levels of academic competencies.
 Curriculum students may be assigned work to be completed in the Center or they may come on their own to receive individual instruction in subjects such as Math, English, Chemistry, and Physics.
 Computers are available for completion of assignments.
 A computer tutor is available on a limited basis to provide assistance.
 In addition to serving curriculum students, the Academic Success Center is open to adults in the community who wish to prepare for college admission.
 Professional tutors are available during the hours posted each semester.
+E-tutoring in math and reading/writing is available during the hours posted each semester.
 Students may also request peer tutoring sessions, which are scheduled based on tutor availability.

 Burke Collegiate Scholars Program

 Western Piedmont Foundation, Inc. sponsors an innovative program designed to encourage academically capable rising sixth graders identified as a potential first-generation college student, to complete high school and enroll at WPCC with eligibility for full funding for tuition and fees for five consecutive semesters should students not be eligible for sufficient Pell Grant funding.
-Each year, the Foundation selects one Burke Collegiate Scholar and two runners up in each of Burke County’s sixteen elementary schools to participate in the program.
-The awards are made on the basis of academic potential, leadership skills and financial need.
+Each year, the Foundation selects one Burke Collegiate Scholar and two runners up in each of Burke County’s fifteen elementary schools to participate in the program.
+The awards are made on the basis of academic potential, leadership skills, first generation college status, and financial need.
 During these students’ middle school and high school years, the Foundation and WPCC’s Educational Talent Search Program provide support in the form of regular academic and enrichment programs.

 Burke Middle College